dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 > [!NOTE]
 > Shell provides the `Text` and `IconImageSource` properties to the `BindingContext` of the `MenuItemTemplate`.
 You can also use `Title` in place of `Text` and `Icon` in place of `IconImageSource` which will let you reuse the same template for menu items and flyout items.

-The default template for `FlyoutItem` objects can also be used for `MenuItem` objects.
+The default template for <xref:Microsoft.Maui.Controls.FlyoutItem> objects can also be used for `MenuItem` objects.
 For more information, see [Default template for FlyoutItems](#default-template-for-flyoutitems).

 ## Style FlyoutItem and MenuItem objects

-Shell includes three style classes, which are automatically applied to `FlyoutItem` and `MenuItem` objects.
+Shell includes three style classes, which are automatically applied to <xref:Microsoft.Maui.Controls.FlyoutItem> and `MenuItem` objects.
 The style class names are `FlyoutItemLabelStyle`, `FlyoutItemImageStyle`, and `FlyoutItemLayoutStyle`.

 The following XAML shows an example of defining styles for these style classes: